Vivojay/YouTube-wav-Downloader/README.md

 1. You can download audio from **any** YouTube URL you want.
 2. You can download audios from **multiple** YouTube video URLs at once.
 3. You can use the simple built in **text-based YouTube search** to search and download videos you like.
-4. Any duplicate files will automatically be detected and will NOT be downloaded.
+4. Any **duplicate files** will automatically be detected and will NOT be downloaded.
+5. *New:* You can now download all songs from **Playlists on YouTube Music**
+6. *New:* You can now download YouTube audios by adding urls to **separate "urls.txt" file** instead of writing typing out each one [Explained Later]
-5. After confirming downloads, you will be shown the selected downloaded videos **in your browser**.
+7. After confirming downloads, you will be shown the selected downloaded videos **in your browser**.

 **Note: Downloaded videos are always converted to `.wav` format**

 ## Usage Instructions
 1. **Make sure all requirements are satisfied before starting with the usage.**
-2. When cmd opens up, type the path to the folder where the the files are downloaded.
+2. When cmd opens up, type the path to the folder where this project's files are downloaded.
-   **E.g.** If you have downloaded the files in the folder **youtube_downloader** in the folder **C:\Users\Vivo Jay\Downloads** you will need to do the following:
+   **E.g.** If you have downloaded the files in the folder **youtube_downloader** in the location **C:\Users\Vivo Jay\Downloads** you will need to do the following:
    Type `cd "C:\Users\Vivo Jay\Downloads"` and hit enter.